ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Second question: Which idea would make a good business proposition?

 Two different activities came up during this exercise:
-* Divergent thinking: Trying to come up with as many ideas as possible, the focus was on the quantity.
+* **Divergent thinking**: Trying to come up with as many ideas as possible, the focus was on the quantity.
-* Convergent thinking: Applying criteria to your ideas and being critical.
+* **Convergent thinking**: Applying criteria to your ideas and being critical.

 It's very important to keep these two activities separate during your meetings.
 We also need productive conflict and avoid group thinking!